weatherlink/v2-api/_pages/updates.md

   overlay_image: /assets/images/landing.jpg
 ---

+- 2019-08-23
+  - Added information about soil probe sensor depths to the [Sensor Catalog](sensor-catalog).
+  - Added information about transmitter ID to WeatherLink Live data responses at [API Response](api-response).
 - 2019-08-14
   - Marked Data Structure Types for High/Low records as deprecated under [API Use Cases](api-use-cases) and [Data Structure Types](data-structure-types) as these record types are no longer supported.
 - 2019-08-13